silviascarpa/inequantiles/README.md

 <!-- badges: end -->

-**inequantiles** provides R functions for the estimation of quantile-based inequality indicators, such as the *Quantile Ratio Index (QRI)*, and quantiles, also allowing for complex sampling data.
+**inequantiles** provides R functions for the estimation of quantile-based inequality indicators, such as the *quantile ratio index (QRI)*, and quantiles, also allowing for complex sampling data.

 ## Installation